vimc/orderly.sharedrive/README.md

 Where

-* `path` is the path to your shared drive.
-We recommend you use an environment variable stored in `orderly_envir.yml` if you are working with other people
+* `path` is the path to your shared drive or the name of an environment variable.
+If you are working with other people we recommend you use an environment variable with the value set in `orderly_envir.yml`.

 `orderly.sharedrive` will store files as `archive/<name>/<id>` where `<name>` is the report name and `<id>` is a zip archive of the report contents.
 These must be treated as read-only and must not be modified (they do not have a file extension to help this).